You are here

 Students are expected to demonstrate tolerance towards all others, regardless of nationality, ethnicity or religion.
 It is central to the IB philosophy that students develop intercultural understanding, and Nørre G puts emphasis on this aspect.
 The school also expects students to be helpful to each other, both in connection with academic work and in personal matters.

-Since all students have themselves chosen to continue into non-compulsory pre-university education, the school expects them to take responsibility for their own situation, albeit with support from teachers, counsellors and the co-ordinator.
+Since all students have themselves chosen to continue into non-compulsory pre-university education, the school expects them to take responsibility for their own situation, albeit with support from teachers, counsellors and the IB coordinator.
 Responsible behaviour includes preparing for all classes, active participation in subject lessons, punctuality, perseverance, observing attendance regulations, respect for the physical environment, and loyalty to the school’s values and policies.

 Each class elects two representatives to the students council.
 The students council elects representatives for the standing committees: the school board, the educational committee, the financial committee, the activities committee, and the IB committee (on request;only IB students).
 Students are encouraged to take an engaged part and have their voice heard in these democratic organs as well as in the many student based ad hoc committees.